ringsd/everything-curl-cn/libcurl-http/download.md

     curl_easy_setopt(easy, CURLOPT_HTTPGET, 1L);

-### Download headers too
+## Download headers too

-A HTTP transfer also includes a set of response headers.
+An HTTP transfer also includes a set of response headers.
 Response headers are metadata associated with the actual payload, called the response body.
 All downloads will get a set of headers too, but when using libcurl you can select whether you want to have them downloaded (seen) or not.